-Consultee Response Historic England Thank you for consulting us on the Dunton Bassett Neighbourhood Plan and SEA Screening Report.
+Consultee Responses submitted March 2021 Historic England Thank you for consulting us on the Dunton Bassett Neighbourhood Plan and SEA Screening Report.
 We have looked at the documents, and note the presence of a housing allocation (Policy H1), which is adjacent to the "Dunton Bassett Moated Site with Fish Pond" Scheduled Monument.
 Development here will inevitably affect the setting of the monument, and may harm its significance, so we disagree with the conclusions of the Screening Report which advises that SEA will not be necessary - in our view the allocation would have significant environmental effects.
 We further advise that the presence of the allocation may present a risk to the plan, as harm to the significance of a designated heritage asset runs contrary to the NPPF's requirement for sustainable development.
 SEA would establish what effects the allocation would have and inform the neighbourhood group's decision on whether to retain it.
-Natural England Planning consultation: Dunton Bassett NDP - SEA screening Consultation (Harborough DC)
+Natural England Planning consultation: Dunton Bassett NDP - SEA screening Consultation (Harborough DC)Thank you for your consultation on the above dated 19February 2021 which was received by Natural England on 22February 2021.Natural England is a non-departmental public body.
+Our statutory purpose is to ensure that the natural environment is conserved, enhanced, and managed for the benefit of present and future generations, thereby contributing to sustainable development.Natural England welcomes the Screening Report which assesses the requirement for Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) for the Dunton Bassett Neighbourhood Plan.We can confirm that it is considered unlikely that any significant environmental effects will result from the implementation of the Dunton Bassett Neighbourhood Plan.Natural England also agrees with the report's conclusions that Dunton Bassett Neighbourhood Plan.Natural England also agrees with the report's conclusions that Dunton Bassett Neighbourhood Plan.We would be happy to comment further assessment work under the Habitats Regulations would be required.We would be happy to comment further should the need arise but if in the meantime you have any queries please do not hesitate to contact us Environment Agency Thank you for consulting the Environment Agency on this matter.

-Thank you for your consultation on the above dated 19 February 2021 which was received by Natural England on 22 February 2021.
-Natural England is a non-departmental public body.
-Our statutory purpose is to ensure that the natural environment is conserved, enhanced, and managed for the benefit of present and future generations, thereby contributing to sustainable development.
-Natural England welcomes the Screening Report which assesses the requirement for Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) for the Dunton Bassett Neighbourhood Plan.
-We can confirm that it is considered unlikely that any significant environmental effects will result from the implementation of the Dunton Bassett Neighbourhood Plan.
-Natural England also agrees with the report's conclusions that Dunton Bassett Neighbourhood Plan would not be likely to result in a significant effect on any European Site either alone or in combination and therefore no further assessment work under the Habitats Regulations would be required.
-We would be happy to comment further should the need arise but if in the meantime you have any gueries please do not hesitate to contact us Environment Thank you for consulting the Environment Agency on this Agency matter.
 From the perspective of the remit of the Environment Agency we do not disagree with the contention that the Dunton Bassett Neighbourhood Plan does not require a full SEA to be undertaken.
-We would, however, recommended you seek the views of Natural England
+We would, however, recommended you seek the views of Natural England 5